 Self-hosted

-Both Craft CMS and Payload have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Payload appears to have several advantages over Craft CMS, particularly in popularity, growth and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Payload is licensed under MIT, while Craft CMS's license terms are not publicly specified.